Lepton Flavour Symmetries: Introduction

 The observation and study of neutrino oscillations have established that neutrinos are massive.
 Two independent squared mass differences and three lepton mixing angles have been determined with an accuracy approaching the percent level, moving the whole field into a precision era.
 Most of the experimental results can be coherently interpreted in the context of three light active neutrinos and CPT invariance.
 Experiments sensitive to solar, atmospheric, reactor and accelerator neutrinos provide a consistent picture supported by many redundant tests.
 In table \ref{tableData} we report the results of recent fits to the oscillation parameters.
-Notation and conventions are those of the PDG \cite{PhysRevD.98.030001}, unless otherwise stated.
+Notation and conventions are those of the Review of Particle Physics by the Particle Data Group (PDG) \cite{PhysRevD.98.030001}, unless otherwise stated.
 Most remarkably, the mixing pattern in the lepton sector appears to be totally different from that in the quark sector, with two large mixing angles and a third one similar in size to the Cabibbo angle.

 Very interestingly, global analysis start to be sensitive both to the mass ordering and to the Dirac CP violating phase $\delta$.
-A preference for the normal mass ordering (NO) over the inverted one (IO) is emerging form the data, at the level of about 3 $\sigma$.
+A preference for the normal mass ordering (NO) over the inverted one (IO) is emerging from the data, at the level of about 3 $\sigma$.
 The best fit value for the Dirac CP violating phase is $\delta \approx (1.2\div 1.3) \pi$ (for NO), but uncertainties are large and CP conservation is still allowed within $2\sigma$.

 Dedicated experiments have been planned to determine the mass ordering and $\delta$.
 Mass ordering measurements with an individual significance of more than 3$\sigma$ could be realized with several different technologies and methods, exploiting atmospheric (KM3NeT/ORCA, PINGU, INO), reactor (JUNO) and accelerator (DUNE, Hyper-K) neutrinos.
 DUNE and Hyper-K have planned sensitivities to CP-violation higher than 5$\sigma$ for most of the allowed range, even though a precise determination of $\delta$ around the maximal value will be very challenging.